-Here’s another shocking statistic.
-Executives consider 67% of meetings to be unproductive.
-Despite spending so much time in meetings, most of these meetings end up being a waste of time.
+Here’s another shocking statistic: Executives consider 67% of meetings to be unproductive.
+Despite spending so much time in meetings, many of these end up being a waste of time.

-This article will show you how to write a meeting agenda, and share 7 meeting agenda templates that you can use for different types of meetings.
+In this article, we’ll show you how to craft a meeting agenda, and share 10+ ready-made meeting agenda templates that you can start using today.
+Let’s dive in!

 The meeting agenda can be as simple as a few bullet points, or highly detailed with descriptions and expected outcomes for each agenda item, depending on the nature and purpose of the meeting.